dyka3773/obsidian-notes/Tech notes/Python/Exceptions/Exception Notes.md

     raise
 ```

-> Note: This will re-raise the exception with the note attached to it.
+> Note: This will re-raise the [[Exceptions & Errors|exception]] with the note attached to it.
-> The notes only have a point if the exception is re-raised, otherwise they are lost.
+> The notes only have a point if the [[Exceptions & Errors|exception]] is re-raised, otherwise they are lost.

 Near real world example: